Skip to main content

 • high fever

-• small white spots inside the mouth (Koplik spots)
+• white spots inside the mouth (Koplik spots)

-• red blotchy rash starting on the face and spreading downward
+• red, blotchy rash spreading from the face downward

 view all exclusion periods